Design Trends You Need To Check Out Before Starting Your Kitchen Remodeling Project

 There’s no such thing as too much storage in a kitchen – and it definitely pays off to maximize every bit of space and nook and cranny in the kitchen.
 Built-in specialty organizers in your drawers and cabinets, designed to hold various types of cooking gear, such as bakeware, spices, pots and so on, are great for containing clutter and for keeping your utensils on hand, while pull-out cabinets offer easy access to your cooking ingredients.
 Custom-made shelving in your pantry will help you make the most of that space.

 You can take things even further.
 A floor to ceiling storage cabinet lining a free wall in your kitchen, or located in one of the room’s corners, will probably double the available storage space.
-It’s important that you plan for these organizing systems ahead of time – instead of trying to fit them in after you have already ordered all your kitchen cabinets.
+It’s important that you plan for these organizing systems ahead of time instead of trying to fit them in after you have already ordered all your kitchen cabinets, so the planning stages of a kitchen remodeling project is the right moment to decide on custom-made organization systems.

 3. Vintage furniture